py2ai/py2ai.github.io/_posts/2018-09-05-How-to-install-PyTorch-in-Windows-CPU-Version.md

 `pip install torch‑1.0.1‑cp36‑cp36m‑win_amd64.whl`

-Congratulations! you have PyTorch (CPU version) ready!!.
-If you want to install PyTorch GPU version then follow my next tutorial.
+Congratulations! you have PyTorch (CPU version) ready!!
+If you like to install PyTorch GPU version, please follow my next tutorial.